chaseporter/Triangle_Meshing/README.md

 To try and break this part into smaller parts I first tried to get the edge to halfway split, in that the edge would still be split into two, but I would only make one two new edges and one new face to split only one of the original faces in two.
 The aim was to try and reduce the number of pointers I had to keep track of while I was still trying to figure out a basic plan of attack.
 In the first few lines of the function I also defined all my original components.
 I defined the Polygon I was working with as ABCD, defined my input edge e0 to connect B and C originally, defined h's halfedge to be rooted in B. Then I defined all the other halfedges I would need, CA, AB, BD, DC (CA meaning the halfedge goes from C to A).
 The first step of splitting an edge was to create a midpoint vertex along it.
 After doing this I next contracted the original edge so that it lost one of the original vertices it connected and now instead touched the new vertex I created.
 I did this by taking the halfedge, h, of the input edge, e0, and setting its position to be the new midpoint vertex,m, position.
 Next I set m's halfedge to be h.
 This set an edge from m to an original vertex C. I then worked on creating an edge from m to the other original vertex B. I created a new edge, mb, and two new halfedges for it, mbh and mbh1.
 Mbh, and all halfedges later defined that didn't end with a 1, I defined for myself to point out of m.
 Similarly Mbh1 and halfedges like it would point into m.
 I set Mbh's vertex to m and Mbh1's vertex to the B. I set mb's halfedge to mbh.
 I now had edge going from m to C and m to B. Next I created another new edge ma that would span from m to A. I also created mah and mah1.
 I rooted mah1 at vertex A, and Mah at m.
 With this new edge I could now create the next relationships that would define my two faces mca and mab.
 H's next was already set to ca so all I had to do to define mca was set ca's next to mah1 and mah1's next to h.
 I then created the next relationships for mab as follows: mah->ab->mbh1->mah.
 To actually create this face I made a new face element called mab and set its halfedge to mbh1.

  At this point I hit an error where everytime I tried to split an edge I would get a segment fault.
 I didn't realize that by creating new elements that were somewhat integrated into my mesh, if their pointers were not fully defined, i.e. each had a next, vertex, face, etc. that later in the actual drawing of the mesh it would seg fault.
 This took me a while to find because in my debugging I found that in each call to my function it would proceed to the end of the function without segfaults.
 After looking on Piazza and finding people encountering the same problem.
 To handle my pointers as carefully as possible I ended up just rewriting the code again and like part 3 using the setNeighbors function rather than updating the individual parts I thought had changed.
 After fixing my segFaults I found splitting an edge would cause me to just lose the face I was working on entirely.

 <img src="images/Part4(fail).png" width="800px" />
 <figcaption align="middle">Part4: Face Disappearance</figcaption>

 It seemed like despite how carefully I checked my pointers to get rid of my segFaults I was still losing a pointer to a face somewhere.
 After carefully reviewing the components for each pointer I found that the pointer to h's face was getting lost in the event that its halfedge was not h itslef.
 Therefore to fix the hole in my mesh all I had to do was assign h's face's halfedge to be h.
 Now my split edge implementation was halfway complete and I got the followig results.

 <img src="images/Part4(progress).png" width="800px" />
 <figcaption align="middle">Part4: Progress</figcaption>

 To split the remaining face, I just had to follow the same procedure I did for the first half but for a new edge md and using the h1->mdh->dc->h1 to make face mdc and mbh->bd->mdh1->mbh to make face mbd.
-Because I had a reference for the first half, this process went pretty smoothly and produced the following the results.</p>
+Because I had a reference for the first half, this process went pretty smoothly and produced the following the results.

 <img src="images/Part4(success).png" width="800px" />
 <figcaption align="middle">Part4: Success!</figcaption>
 <img src="images/Part4(complex).png" width="800px" />